Skip to main content

 Cari Herington, MBA

-As Executive Director for the Nevada Cancer Coalition, I oversee an amazing coalition team, and engage diverse partners across the state from public health to corporate stakeholders passionate about working together on cancer control and access to quality healthcare.
+As Executive Director for the Nevada Cancer Coalition, I oversee an amazing coalition team and engage partners across the state from public health to corporate stakeholders passionate about working together on cancer control and access to quality healthcare.
 Some of my most favorite parts of this job include building unique programs to address cancer prevention and early detection and drafting and advocating for policies to increase access to care.
 Having lost my father to metastatic melanoma, and other dear family and friends to cancer, I am extremely grateful every day to have this opportunity to make a difference.
 My 20-year-old daughters are skilled skin cancer prevention advocates at their respective universities, always with sunscreen on hand.
 I love living in the Reno/Tahoe area and enjoy all the beautiful outdoor activities it offers from hiking and trail running to snow sports in the winter months.
 Truly grateful for this life!

 Unit Manager of Cancer and Chronic Disease Prevention, Wyoming Department of Health